 Cats face violence and cruelty far too often.
 Animal cruelty laws have been made stronger in recent years but deliberate cruelty to cats is still frequent.
-Cats Protection is calling for stronger laws to protect cats from cruelty. - Introduce licensing for air guns to prevent cats from being subject to air gun attacks - Change the law on dangerous dogs attacking cats to hold owners responsible - End sale and use of cruel aversive training devices like electronic shock collars which cause pain, fear and stress End cruelty to cats 1.
+Cats Protection is calling for stronger laws to protect cats from cruelty. - Introduce licensing for air guns to prevent cats from being subject to air gun attacks - Change the law on dangerous dogs attacking cats to hold owners responsible - End sale and use of cruel aversive training devices like electric shock collars which cause pain, fear and stress End cruelty to cats 1.
 License air guns The issue In England and Wales anyone aged over 18 can buy, own and use an air gun completely unchecked.
 Why it matters Sadly, the unregulated use of air guns is having a devastating impact on cats.
-Over the last 10 years, there have been 1,349 reported cases of cats being shot by air guns across the UK.
+Over the last 10 years, there have been 1,349 reported cases of cats being shot by air guns across the UK (over 90% of shootings reported in the press are in England and Wales).